 The Solent Forum, working with partners, are establishing an information hub on building biodiversity into coastal infrastructure as a service for Solent Forum members.

 A BBS Working Group has been set up to guide the hub and the notes of the inaugural meeting provide the basis for the work programme.
 A terms of reference was agreed.
 The hub will be launched officially in Spring 2020.
 One of the key ways the Forum will obtain information, especially case studies, will be by developing an online pro-forma to collate information.

 The topics of Biodiversity Net Gain and natural capital are currently outside the scope of this work, but we will record resources on these topics for use by Solent Forum members.

 The Solent has all the key issues that need to be considered in developing ecologically sound coastal infrastructure, and would provide a useful pilot for the rest of the country.
 It has major infrastructure such as roads, rail, airports, ports, water treatment works and energy provision alongside dense centres of population that further increase through the summer tourist season.
 This is backed by a tight urban boundary with intensive and extensive agriculture, significant competing economic interests, multi-designated sites of environmental protection, and a strong set of academic institutions.
 Major issues that the Solent has to contend with include: flood defence, water and air quality, developable space, coastal squeeze, loss of biodiversity, economic disparity and fragility and transitions in coastal land use and land management.

+This hub is designed to share and promote information on how to retain and increase the biodiversity of the Solent's infrastructure.
 Ideas that the hub could provide information on include ecological design for new infrastructure, the construction and design of habitats and natural systems to recover, repair or sustain flood defences, boosting biodiversity, growing fisheries, and improving air and water quality.
 It could also help to drive research and innovation and field test new ideas for deployment.